Ganesha: Beyond India and Hinduism

+In Buddhism

 Ganesha appears in Mahayana Buddhism, not only in the form of the Buddhist god Vināyaka, but also as a Hindu demon form with the same name.
 His image appears in Buddhist sculptures during the late Gupta period.
 As the Buddhist god Vināyaka, he is often shown dancing.
 This form, called Nṛtta Ganapati, was popular in northern India, later adopted in Nepal, and then in Tibet.
 In Nepal, the Hindu form of Ganesha, known as Heramba, is popular; he has five heads and rides a lion.

+Ganapati (also known as Vinayaka in Buddhism) was adopted as a deity into Indian Vajrayana Buddhism and Ganapati (Tibetan: tshogs bdag) remains a deity in the Tibetan Buddhist pantheon.
+There are thirty texts contained in the Tibetan Buddhist canon which deal with Ganesha.
+In these texts, which are Indian texts preserved in Tibetan translation, Ganapati is depicted as a wealth deity which can also grant worldly pleasures like sex and food.
+He is also depicted as a protector from negative forces, demons, and sickness.
+In these tantric Buddhist sources, Ganesha is generally presented as an emanation of the Bodhisattva Avalokitesvara.

-Tibetan representations of Ganesha show ambivalent views of him.
-A Tibetan rendering of Ganapati is tshogs bdag.
-In one Tibetan form, he is shown being trodden under foot by ,(Shiva) a popular Tibetan deity.
-Other depictions show him as the Destroyer of Obstacles, and sometimes dancing.
-Ganesha appears in China and Japan in forms that show distinct regional character.
+Ganesha also appears in China and Japan in forms that show distinct regional character.
 In northern China, the earliest known stone statue of Ganesha carries an inscription dated to 531.
 In Japan, where Ganesha is known as Kangiten, the Ganesha cult was first mentioned in 806.